 But three days later, the tomb is empty, and Jesus is back alive again, appearing to Mary Magdalene, the disciples, and Thomas.
 The lurches and detours of his life led Jesus exactly to the place where God wanted him to be.

 But God was present with Jesus through every lurch and detour.
-God had a plan for his life, and Jesus lived out that plan.
+God had a plan for his life, and Jesus lived it out.
 That’s the reason the world is celebrating.

 God’s plan for Jesus included many detours.
-It even included the cross–but it didn’t stop with the cross.
-It moved from the cross to the open tomb–from death to resurrection.
+It even included the cross.
+But it didn’t stop there.
+It moved from the cross to the open tomb, then from death to resurrection.

 And God was behind Jesus, who moved through a series of detours that seemed to end with the cross, but that really ended with the resurrection.

 And God is behind your life and mine.
 We, too, experience detours.
-We, too, have successes and failures–wins and losses–ups and downs.
+We, too, have successes and failures and wins and losses, ups and downs.

 Sometimes, those detours are in accord with God’s plan.
 Sometimes, he leads us over rough roads to get us where we need to go.